Updated on May 5, 2017

 FUE Procedure – This is a newer version of hair transplant procedures that involves extracting out individual hair grafts, one-by-one.
 The technique is done by a skilled surgeon using circular micro scalpels.
-The grafts are then further prepared to be made ready for insertion into the recipient scalp area.
+Once removed from the donor scalp, the grafts are then further prepared to be made ready for insertion into the recipient scalp area.
 The process takes longer than a FUT and usually a FUE session will be smaller in number of grafts extracted compared to a FUT procedure.
 Very small “dot” scars are created through this procedure in the donor area, yet from a skilled surgeon they will be almost unnoticeable to the naked eye even when hair is cut very short.

 Many reputable surgeons will offer both procedures.
 Some of the best FUE results come from doctors with individual offices.
 FUE is usually more expensive per graft due to the time and preciseness it requires.
 I favor the idea of an FUE procedure for hair transplants.
 The recovery period is shorter, there is less pain involved, less physical trauma to the scalp, and with a great surgeon, FUE results will be comparable to FUT.